Stan Spirou Calls it a Career After 33 Years as SNHU Men’s Basketball Coach

 A resident of Manchester, he was inducted into the Queen City Athletic Hall of Fame in 1995.
 He was also named to the New England Basketball Hall of Fame in October 2009, inducted into the AHEPA Hellenic Athletic Hall of Fame in July 2011 and enshrined in the Boys & Girls Club of Manchester Hall of Fame in November 2015.
 He and his wife Patricia, a marketing professor in SNHU's School of Business, have three children and six grandchildren.
 Twin daughters Kelly and Christina are graduates of the University of New Hampshire, while Chuck is a graduate of SNHU.

 For the latest on Southern New Hampshire University athletics, follow the Penmen via social media on Twitter, Facebook, Youtube and Instagram.
-Sign up to receive text message alerts and e-mail newsletters about your favorite Penmen teams here.
+Sign up for the Penmen Athletics Newsletter to receive text message alerts and e-mail newsletters about your favorite Penmen teams.

 Explore more content like this article